-The Cree people from the Canadian prairies knew a good thing when they found it, or rather, them.
-Aboriginal peoples and early settlers in Western Canada have been eating saskatoons for hundreds of years.
-They are also known as Prairie Berries.
+These Saskatoon Berry tarts made me realize that the Cree people from the Canadian prairies knew a good thing when they found it.
+Aboriginal people and early settlers in Western Canada have been eating Saskatoon berries (also known as Prairie Berries) for hundreds of years.
 This berry is believed to have significant antioxidant properties much higher than strawberries or raspberries with anti-cancer, anti-aging and anti-heart problem benefits, helping to guard our immune systems.
 They are significantly higher in protein, fat, fibre, calcium, magnesium, manganese, barium, and aluminum than blueberries.

 Here is another recipe from the Saskatoon Berry Farm in Cobble Hill, BC.
 I’ve adapted this a little from the original recipe.

-12 baked tart shells, or 8 4-inch individual tart pans.
+Fills 12 baked tart shells, or 8 four-inch individual tart pans.

 Never Fail Pastry (Makes enough for 2 crust pie or 8 4-inch tart pans.)

 - 1 tsp. salt